saravanaj/saravanaj.github.io/source/_posts/debugging-mocha-tests-written-in-typescript-with-visual-studio-code.md

 - config
 ---

-Visual Studio Code is an excellent IDE for frontend development.
+Visual Studio Code is an excellent editor for JavaScript/TypeScript development.
 One of the great things about it is how easily it integrates with other tools.
-Let's see how to integrate it with Mocha and debug tests written in TypeScript right inside VS Code:
+Let's see how to integrate it with Mocha and debug tests written in TypeScript:

 ### Folder Structure